Jonathan Nii Tackie Kommey: Ghana Civil Aviation Authority

 In 2009, HE John Atta Mills (former president of Ghana) appointed Hon.
 Tackie-Komme to the Board of the Ghana Civil Aviation Authority where he served until early 2014 when the board was dissolved.
 He constituted a delegation to international assignments at the International Civil Aviation Organization headquarters in Montreal, Quebec, Canada.
 In November, 2010, he led a delegation to the World Travel Market staged in London, the United Kingdom.

 Ghana Rowing and Canoeing Association

 Hon Tackie-Komme has a strong passion for sports.
 He is the immediate past president of the Ghana Rowing and Canoeing Association.
 He helped in the promotion of canoeing in Ghana.
-During this time, Ghana took part in her first ever international canoeing competition: the West African Canoe Kayak Championship which was held in Cote d'Ivoire in October, 2009.
+During this time, Ghana took part in her first ever international canoeing competition: the West African Canoe Kayak Championship which was held in Côte d'Ivoire in October, 2009.
 His leadership also saw the National Sports Council (NSC) in Accra receiving 26 Canoes and 30 paddles as donation from the International Canoe Federation (ICF), headquartered in Switzerland, to promote and develop the sport in the country.
 He was part of the Government of Ghana's delegation to the 2012 Summer Olympics in London.